ijc8/ijc8.github.io/_posts/2020-01-25-ambition-and-friendship.md

 > __George's father, Peter:__ I suppose you've decided what you want to do when you get out of college.
 >
-> __George:__ Oh well, you know what I've always talked about... build things... design new buildings... plan modern cities... all that stuff, I was talking about.
+> __George:__ Oh well, you know what I've always talked about... build things... design new buildings... plan modern cities... all that stuff I was talking about.
 >
 > __Peter:__ Still after that first million before you're thirty.
 >